frckbrice/senwisetool-be/README.md

 # senwisetool-project

-An App to for Rainforest alliance requirement compliance in Africa
+An App to automate Rainforest alliance requirement compliance in Africa farms.